jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/Simulation/BloodFlowSimulaiton.md

 This actor inherits from the `CPP_BloodFlowSimulation` class, allowing it to interact with the simulation manager and respond to simulation events.

+> Following sections are depricated we have decided to use the Nanite particles to visualise th blood, I am keeping it here in case you need to know about this plese consult new page that explains how ninite is utilised

 To represent individual blood cells, we created a `CPP_Cell` class.
 This class includes a static mesh to represent the blood cell, which is why we named it `CPP_Cell`.

 Next, we developed a Blueprint that inherits from the `CPP_Cell` class.
 For easier maintenance, we implemented the blood cell’s movement along splines within this Blueprint.
 For more information on this implementation, refer to [this video](https://www.youtube.com/watch?v=-V6D5WtemMI).